 2. Policy statement

-2.1 [COMPANY NAME] is committed to conducting business in an ethical and honest manner, and is committed to implementing and enforcing systems that ensure bribery is prevented.
+2.1 [COMPANY NAME] is committed to conducting business in an ethical and honest manner and is committed to implementing and enforcing systems that ensure bribery is prevented.
 [COMPANY NAME] has zero-tolerance for bribery and corrupt activities.
 We are committed to acting professionally, fairly, and with integrity in all business dealings and relationships, wherever in the country we operate.

 2.2 [COMPANY NAME] will constantly uphold all laws relating to anti-bribery and corruption in all the jurisdictions in which we operate.
-We are bound by the laws of the India, including the Prevention of Corruption Act 1988, in regards to our conduct both at home and abroad.
+We are bound by the laws of India, including the Prevention of Corruption Act 1988, in regards to our conduct both at home and abroad.

 3. Who is covered by the policy?

-3.1 This anti-bribery policy applies to all employees (whether temporary, fixed-term, or permanent), consultants, contractors, trainees, seconded staff, home workers, casual workers, agency staff, volunteers, interns, agents, sponsors, or any other person or persons associated with us (including third parties), or any of our subsidiaries or their employees, no matter where they are located (within or outside of the India).
+3.1 This anti-bribery policy applies to all employees (whether temporary, fixed-term, or permanent), consultants, contractors, trainees, seconded staff, home workers, casual workers, agency staff, volunteers, interns, agents, sponsors, or any other person or persons associated with us (including third parties), or any of our subsidiaries or their employees, no matter where they are located (within or outside of India).
 The policy also applies to Officers, Trustees, Board, and/or Committee members at any level.

-3.2 In the context of this policy, third-party refers to any individual or organisation our company meets and works with.
+3.2 In the context of this policy, third-party refers to any individual or organization our company meets and works with.
 It refers to actual and potential clients, customers, suppliers, distributors, business contacts, agents, advisers, and government and public bodies – this includes their advisors, representatives and officials, politicians, and public parties.

-3.3 Any arrangements our company makes with a third party is subject to clear contractual terms, including specific provisions that require the third party to comply with minimum standards and procedures relating to anti-bribery and corruption.
+3.3 Any arrangements our company makes with a third party are subject to clear contractual terms, including specific provisions that require the third party to comply with minimum standards and procedures relating to anti-bribery and corruption.

 4. Definition of bribery

-4.1 Bribery refers to the act of offering, giving, promising, asking, agreeing, receiving, accepting, or soliciting something of value or of an advantage so to induce or influence an action or decision.
+4.1 Bribery refers to the act of offering, giving, promising, asking, agreeing, receiving, accepting, or soliciting something of value or of an advantage so as to induce or influence an action or decision.